paradroid1793/paradroid1793/README.md

 - 👋 Hi, I’m @paradroid1793
-Currently working on TellerOS for Macintosh systems, 68000's.
+Currently working on Trinisystem for Macintosh systems, 68000's.

 <!---
 paradroid1793/paradroid1793 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.